 - You can get your first sale quite easily

-Usually, your first sale happens in several weeks after the business launch.
-But, if your dropshipping store is aimed on the people within your own country, you can try speeding up this process.
+Usually, your first sale happens several weeks after the business launch.
+But, if your dropshipping store is aimed at the people within your own country, you can try speeding up this process.
 How about persuading your family, friends and relatives to buy a couple of things from you?
 Their actual shopping experience will let you test the whole process and understand whether everything is OK with your website.
 Plus, their real reviews will serve as the foundation of the social proof in your store – which is a great thing for your media coverage, reputation, and further customers’ trust.

 Does it sound like an opportunity of a lifetime?